Claiming depreciation on your rental property

 Doesn’t my accountant calculate depreciation for my rental property?

-No. Specialist Quantity Surveyors such as BMT Tax Depreciation are one of the few select professionals recognised by the ATO under Tax Ruling 97/25 as having the skills to estimate construction costs for depreciation purposes.
+No. Specialist quantity surveyors such as BMT Tax Depreciation are one of the few select professionals recognised by the ATO under Tax Ruling 97/25 as having the skills to estimate construction costs for depreciation purposes.
 BMT Tax Depreciation often works alongside your accountant to provide the tax depreciation schedule for your property.

 The easiest and best way to claim depreciation on your rental property is to get a tax depreciation schedule prepared for the property.